offthewall123/OAP/oap-cache/oap/docs/User-Guide.md

 ```

 ### Large Scale and Heterogeneous cluster support
-To support heterogeneous cluster(some nodes with Optane™ DC Persistent Memory, some without), we introduce an external DB to store cache meta info.
+To support large scale cluster and heterogeneous cluster(some nodes with Optane™ DC Persistent Memory, some without), we introduce an external DB to store cache meta info.
 Now support [Redis]("https://redis.io/").
-Users need to [launch a redis-server]("https://www.runoob.com/redis/redis-install.html").
+Users need to [download and launch a redis-server]("https://redis.io/download").
 External DB stores cache's locality info, it will influence spark to schedule tasks according to cache locality.
 If there's no cache available, spark will fallback to schedule respecting HDFS locality.

 Add following configuration to `spark-defaults.conf`.